"Very Resistant" Monterrey Oak

 PLANT PATHOLOGY.
 5th Ed.
 Agrios, George N. Elsevier Academic Press, 2005.

-- Tolerance – The ability of the tree to withstand infection for a duration of time until mortality occurs.
-No oaks unless proven during extensive studies to NEVER experience not only mortality, but minimal if any decline, and if minimal – only temporary, minimal decline after infection, are to be given a perpetually tolerant designation.
-AT THIS TIME IN TEXAS – NO OAK SPECIES IS PERPETUALLY TOLERANT.
+- Tolerance – The ability of the tree to withstand infection for a duration of time until full mortality likely occurs or at the least more than half of the plant parts dieback.
+No oaks unless proven during extensive studies to NEVER experience not only mortality, but minimal if any decline, and if minimal – only temporary, minimal decline after infection, are to be given a true tolerant designation.
+AT THIS TIME IN TEXAS – NO OAK SPECIES IS TRULY TOLERANT.

 Post Oak: Longest duration of tolerance.
 Likely to die in 3-5yrs as a result of the primary pathogen – the oak wilt infection, but also often combined with other contributive stressors such as drought, and or, hypoxolon, and or phytophora, etc.

-Bigelow Oak, Live Oak, Lacey Oak, Durand Oak, Chinkapin Oak, Mexican White Oak (AKA Monterrey Oak): LOW tolerance as displayed on account of death OR mortality of a majority (51%+) of above-ground tree parts –leaving the tree as a loss and liability in the estimation of most Tree Risk Assesment Qualified (or TRAQ) and Tree and Plant Appraisal Qualified (or TPAQ) assessors. (see image at top of page)
+Burr Oak, Bigelow Oak, Live Oak, Lacey Oak, Durand Oak, Chinkapin Oak, Mexican White Oak: LOW(intermediate/variable) tolerance as displayed on account of death OR mortality of a majority (51%+) of above-ground tree parts within 1-3 yrs. – leaving the tree as a loss and liability in the estimation of most TRAQ and or TPAQ assessments.

 Black Jack Oak, Spanish/Texas/Southern/Shumard Red Oaks, Pin Oak, Water Oak: Very Low tolerance: Rapid mortality from full canopy death within 1-3 months and trunk death in under 1 year in most cases.